-The team at Greenwich Peninsula Upper Riverside successful shipment of 28 pre-fabricated raised running track elements to Green Peninsula from Venice, Italy, each element had to be transported off a barge to a local allocated storage area then eventually on to site from the storage area for installation along public highways.
+The team at Greenwich Peninsula Upper Riverside had a successful shipment of 28 pre-fabricated raised running track elements to Green Peninsula from Venice, Italy.
+Each element had to be transported from a barge to a local allocated storage area then eventually on to site from the storage area for installation along public highways.

 Transporting via seas avoided the need for approximately 70 lorries to make the journey, saving almost 70,000 miles of road transport, diesel and carbon emissions.

 To carry out the land transport element of the works, Self Propelled Modular Transporters (SPMT) were used.
 In this case, a five axle, remote controlled platform vehicle, designed for the transportation of large objects.
 Each island element, being unique in size, shape and weight, was fixed to a temporary transportation cradle and loaded onto a SPMT.
 Special consideration had to be taken when transporting each element, ensuring each movement was not obstructed by street furniture.